 Respect the couple’s time

-You should always let the couple come up to you.
 They have to get to everyone in the room by the end of the night, and that won’t happen if they spend five minutes with every guest.

 Again at the reception, do your best to stay off your phone and enjoy the evening instead of scrolling or being too focused on posting.
-Too much coverage could be awkward if mutual friends weren’t invited and you were or if the couple wanted to post certain details and you beat them to it.

-The Greatest Guest
+The Greatest Wedding Guest